 Course Requirements Checklist

-Discussion boards are collaborative learning experiences, therefore the student will participate in 7 Discussion Board Forums.
-Both parts of the forum (thread and 2 replies) must be submitted by the published deadline in order for the student to earn credit for either part of the assignment.
+Module discussions are collaborative learning experiences, therefore the student will participate in 7 Module Discussions.
+Both parts of the Discussion (thread and 2 replies) must be submitted by the published deadline in order for the student to earn credit for either part of the assignment.

-In Modules/Weeks 1–7, the student will post in a thread the results of their research regarding an assigned topic regarding a business plan.
-This thread will need to include at least 3 academic references to support the plan.
+In Modules 1–7, the student will post in a substantive thread the results of their research regarding the assigned criteria for their business plan and topic.
+This thread will need to include at least 3 academic references to support the plan, including concepts from the course text.

-The student will present an original detailed business plan in 2 parts.
-Each part of the business plan will be 13–15 pages of content (not including appendices,reference pages, cover page,or table of contents).
+The student will present an original detailed business plan in two parts.
+Each part of the business plan will be 13–15 pages of content (not including appendices ,reference pages, cover page, or table of contents).

 The first part of the business plan will include: Cover page, Table of Contents, The Business Concept, Founding or Management Teams,Industry/Market Analysis, Product/Service Development Plan, Operations Plan, Organization Plan, Bibliography, and Appendices.